 - Depth of water:

 - Sloping pool surface.

 - Depth changes gradual or sudden.

 - Advise participants to exercise at a depth appropriate to their height, swimming ability/confidence and the needs of the exercise.

 - Humidity and temperature:

 - One degree higher than water temperature.

 - Air temperature.

-- Surrounding air temperature higher than the water.
+- o Surrounding air temperature higher than the water.

 - How to gain access to and from the pool.

 - Instructor and lifeguard must be present.

 - Seated entry if access steps aren't present.

 - Other specific factors that can affect safety and planning:

 - Evacuation procedures.

 - Other pool users swimmers.

 - Swimming ability of participants.
 Confidence in water.
 Water skills and ability to regain balance.
 Pool rules.
 Water clarity/quality.
 Observation (enhanced due to refraction of water).
 Count the class participants as they enter and leave the pool.
 Wet side areas.
 Dry side areas.
 Factors to consider when including non-swimmers: lifeguard cover water depth work close to poolside how to maintain a stable posture - sculling/split stance floatation equipment appropriate choreography adaptations/alternatives.
 1.5 Describe how Participant demographics may have different objectives and goals, such as: training variables can be modified to Improve fitness. accommodate different Improve motivation, e.g. exercising with others, rather objectives than alone.
 Improve skills and techniques.
 Improve health (physical, mental etc.).
 Social benefits.
 Fun and enjoyment.
 Consideration of diversity of participant objectives in group exercise.
 Effects of different training approaches - linking to anatomical and physiological systems.
-Variables and their effects on above objectives: - Use American College of Sports Medicine (ACSM) evidence-based guidelines for fitness components. - Use Chief Medical Officers' (CMO) evidence-based guidelines for health. - Frequency, intensity, time, type/specificity, volume, progression (FITT-VP)
+Variables and their effects on above objectives: - guidelines for health.Frequency, intensity, time, type/specificity, volume, progression (FITT-VP)